 If you have a GIF, repeat these steps with EFTEM mode on.

 For a JEOL, it is very important to calibrate the neutral values of image or projector shift (whichever is being used in your setup), so that the program can maintain the actual image shift correctly between magnifications.
 Simply run Neutral IS Values in the Calibration menu.
 This calibration needs to be redone whenever there is a service alignment of the magnifications.

-Measuring Relative Gain Factors for FEI Eagle, Tietz CMOS, and other Cameras (Priority 1)
+Measuring Relative Gain Factors for FEI, Tietz CMOS, and other Cameras (Priority 1)

-The gain of an Eagle camera varies with binning, and it is necessary to calibrate the change in gain in order for dose calculations and intensity-related operations to work properly, including the acquisition of a gain reference.
-This calibration appears to be needed with some OSIS cameras also.
-To do this, set the 'Trial' parameters for a full-field dark-subtracted image at the maximum binning.
+The gain of some cameras varies with binning, and it is necessary to have a property indicating the change in gain in order for dose calculations and intensity-related operations to work properly, including the acquisition of a gain reference.
+For some newer cameras, the factors are predicable; for others, like the FEI Eagle camera, OneView, Rio, and perhaps some EMSIS cameras, the factors must be assessed.
+To do this, set the 'Trial' parameters for a full-field image at the maximum binning.
+Use a dark-subtracted image if normalizing in SerialEM and there is no gain reference yet.
 Set the exposure time to 0.2 second and adjust the beam intensity so that 'Trial' gives an image with counts between 1/2 and 3/4 of the saturation level.
 Take an image and use 'Ctrl-I' to get the mean counts in the image.
 Repeat at each binning down to 1, without changing the exposure time.

 For each binning 'n', compute the gain factor as

 (counts at binning n) / ((counts at binning 1) * n * n).